kaziiriad/url-shortener-scalable/README.md

 - **Fast URL Shortening**: Generate short URLs with pre-populated keys for instant response.
 - **Redis Caching**: Lightning-fast redirects with Redis-first lookup.
 - **Dual Database**: PostgreSQL for pre-populating and managing a pool of short URL keys, and MongoDB for storing the mapping between short and long URLs (MongoDB v6.0).
-- **Background Tasks**: Celery workers for key pre-population and cleanup.
+- **Robust Background Processing**: Celery workers with optimized database connections and heartbeat monitoring to ensure reliable task execution.
+- **Automated Database Initialization**: The PostgreSQL database is automatically initialized with the required schema on startup.
 - **Monitoring**: Celery Flower dashboard for task monitoring, accessible via Nginx proxy with proper static asset and API routing.
 - **Automated Testing**: Comprehensive `pytest` framework with mocking for robust unit and integration tests.
 - **Containerized**: Full Docker setup with docker-compose.